We ensure that we have a diverse range of representation throughout our leadership structure. This extends beyond our Group Board to the boards of:

 Michelle has more than 30 years’ experience in the housing sector.
 Formerly Clarion’s Chief Operating Officer and Group Director for Commercial Services, her previous roles include Executive Director and Director-level roles at Affinity Sutton and Ridgehill Housing Association.
 She has also held senior roles at William Sutton Housing Association, and was the Chief Executive of Aashyana, an Asian-led housing association in the South West.

-Richard has been a Clarion resident in Newton Le Willows, Merseyside for 14 years.
-He has a wealth of experience of working within the public and housing sectors, including roles covering finance, estate and property management and Home Ownership.
-Richard was a member of the Affinity Sutton North Scrutiny Board, has been a green inspector and a tenant representative on grounds maintenance contract procurement, and is trained to serve on complaints panels.
-Richard is also a member of the Clarion Futures ‘Clarion 55’ resident involvement group.
+Richard is a Resident Board Member and has been a Clarion resident in Newton Le Willows, Merseyside for 14 years.
+He has a wealth of experience of working within the public and housing sectors, including roles covering finance, estate and property management and home ownership.

 Clarion Futures board members